 However, stigmas still remain.
 The prestige of a foreign face is much more desirable in China than qualified local teachers and parents are willing to pay twice the price for a foreign face.

 - Your school must be registered to issue “expert certificates” to foreign teachers.
 According to the Beijing Bureau of Foreign Experts Affairs, only roughly 500 institutions in Beijing are allowed to issue these “expert certificates” which grant foreign teachers work visas; however, there are approximately 7,000 institutions that employ foreign teachers illegally.

 - Foreign chains need a Chinese partner and must have their teaching materials approved

 - A lot of paperwork.
 You need a business license, to pass the fire safety inspection, a certificate that allows you to hire foreigners.
 Start now.

 Where and pricing?

-- What are your costs and what is the price of the competition.
-We would suggest you to set your price at a 15-20% higher rate and give discounts.
+- What are your costs and what is the price of the competition?
+We would suggest that you set your price at a 15-20% higher rate and give discounts.
 Peoples will want to bargain, they will love and welcome a discounted price.